 Industrial and hazardous waste generators are responsible for the waste they generate until final disposal, the cradle to grave responsibility.
 These regulations are set forth by regulations in Title 30 of the Texas Administrative Code (TAC), Chapter 335.
 The rules apply both to wastes generated in Texas and to those generated outside the state and sent to Texas for treatment, storage, and/or disposal.

 How to manage your waste stream?

-- Waste management.
-Is my waste being properly managed? ie onsite storage, labeling, spill containment, accumulation limits, disposal requirements, personnel training, and documentation and record keeping requirements.
+- Implement proper waste management.
+For example; finding the right waste vendor, collection containers, labeling, spill containment, accumulation limits, disposal requirements, personnel training, and documentation and record keeping requirements.

-If you can’t answer one or more of the above questions, then you are not only subjecting yourself to penalties and fines, but you may be harming the environment.
+If you haven’t completed the items above, then you are not only subjecting yourself to penalties and fines, but you may be harming people and the environment.